karthikathota/HashiraAI/README.md

 # HashiraPlaceemnt

-A small Node.js script that reconstructs a polynomial using Lagrange interpolation and prints the constant term `c` for sample inputs in `testcase1.json` and `testcase2.json`.
+A small Node.js script that reconstructs the constant term `c` (the secret) of a polynomial using Lagrange interpolation from at least `k` points.
+Points are provided in JSON, with y-values encoded in various bases.

 ## Project Structure

 - `ans.js`: Main script
 - `testcase1.json`, `testcase2.json`: Sample inputs
 - `package.json`: Project metadata

+## Requirements

+- Node.js 18+ (for built-in `BigInt` support)

 ## Setup